Asian Journal of Occupational Therapy

 Human Studies

-The authors must indicate in the manuscripts whether the procedures followed were in accordance with the “Declaration of Helsinki”.
-Also, the design of special scientific research in human diseases or animal experiments should be approved by the ethics committee of the institution and comply with guidelines on animal protection and the ethical code currently applied in the country of origin.
-Authors must provide the name of the committee and state the reference number in the manuscript where appropriate, but identifying information have to be masked for anonymized review purposes (e.g., approved by the ethical committee of ABC University).
-Authors will be required to state the unmasked information during the process of author proofreading.
+Authors must explicitly state in their manuscript that all procedures were conducted in accordance with the Declaration of Helsinki.
+In addition, the design of scientific research involving humans or animals must be approved by the ethics committee of the authors’ institution(s) and comply with guidelines on human or animal protection (where relevant) and with the ethical code currently applied in the country where the research took place.
+Authors must provide the name of the committee and state the reference number in the manuscript where appropriate, but identifying information must be masked for anonymized review purposes (e.g., “approved by the ethical committee of ABC University”).
+Authors will be required to provide the unmasked information during the process of author proofreading.

 Informed Consent

 Written informed consent must be obtained where authors wish to include case details or other personal information or images of patients and any other individuals.
-Any information or data that may identify study participant must not appear anywhere in the manuscript, including the main text, tables, and figures.
+Any information or data that may identify study participants must not appear anywhere in the manuscript, including the main text, tables, and figures.
 If authors are submitting the facial photographs of patients, the eyes should be blacked out.
 The manuscripts must include a statement that confirms written informed consent was obtained to publish the cases or photographs in an online open access publication.

 Clinical Trial Registration

 The World Health Organization defines a clinical trial as any research study that prospectively assigns human participants or groups of humans to one or more health-related interventions to evaluate the effects on health outcomes (https://www.who.int/clinical-trials-registry-platform).
 The journal follows the ICMJE Clinical Trial guidelines for submissions to be considered for publication.
 These require that clinical trials be registered in a public trials registry at or before the time of first patient enrolment.
+For any manuscript that describes a clinical trial or its outcomes, it is recommended that the trial be registered in an ICMJE‑approved clinical trial registry (e.g., ClinicalTrials.gov, UMIN‑CTR, ISRCTN, or the EU Clinical Trials Register), which the journal deems to be compliant.
+Posting results in a clinical trial registry as part of these requirements will not be considered prior publication or overlapping publication.
+Authors must also provide or submit the original study protocol upon request and provide the registration identification number and the URL for the trial’s registry upon manuscript submission.

 Copyright, Open Access and Fees